Free shipping in Italy — Worldwide delivery available

 The QR code shows a countdown timer.
 When it expires, it turns red and must be regenerated with a new scan.

-Each giansanto_ garment is linked to an NFT (ERC-721 token) on the Polygon blockchain.
+Each giansanto_ garment is linked to a digital certificate (NFT) on blockchain.
 This means the garment's authenticity is recorded on a public and immutable ledger, independent from our website.

 No crypto wallet or dedicated app needed.
 Everything works from your smartphone's browser.